lukka/CppBuildTasks/README.md

 ## <a id='quickstart'>Quickstart</a>

-It is highly recommended to use __vcpkg as a Git submodule__.
+It is __highly recommended__ to [use vcpkg as a submodule](#use-vcpkg-as-a-submodule-of-your-git-repository).
 Here below the sample where vcpkg is a Git submodule:

 ```yaml
   # Sample when vcpkg is a submodule